Excerpt of Sonic Fear, from Lost in the Witching Hour

 Like this story?
 Find out what happens next, plus read more great ghostly tales in Lost in the Witching Hour!

-Posted on September 9, 2014, in Books and tagged Amelia Cotter, Anthologies, Breaking Fate Publishing, fiction, ghost stories, Jason Hughes, Lost in the Witching Hour, Michael Kleen, Nicky Peacock, Ryan Tandy, Sonic Fear, Walter Conley.
+Posted on September 9, 2014, in Fiction and tagged Amelia Cotter, Anthologies, Breaking Fate Publishing, Fiction, ghost stories, Jason Hughes, Lost in the Witching Hour, Michael Kleen, Nicky Peacock, Ryan Tandy, Sonic Fear, Walter Conley.
 Bookmark the permalink.
 Leave a comment.